Keyboard shortcuts

 • Monitor multiple Redis deployments from a single collector

-• YAML configuration with environment variable expansion
+• YAML configuration with environment variable interpolation (${VAR} and ${VAR:-default})

 • Offline collection mode with configurable data redaction